Commercial Junior Operator Certification to Engage in Use of Pesticides

 Any person not employed by a commercial business (examples include: golf course, property management, and government employees), but applying any restricted-use pesticide must also have an operator's certification and instructions from a certified supervisor.

 In order to obtain operational certification, an applicant must be at least 18 years of age and pass a written examination (given in English only) covering the material in the Pesticide Operator's Certification Manual (PDF).
 The applicant must be able to read and comprehend pesticide label information and demonstrate knowledge of the safe and proper use, application, handling and storage of pesticides.
 The exam is a 55 question, multiple choice exam with one correct answer per question.
 In order to pass you need to get at least 44 correct answers.

 The pesticide operators examination is given on specified dates throughout the year.
-It is a walk-in exam, pre-registration is not required.
+It is a walk-in exam, pre-registration is required.
 You will not be admitted into the exam unless the proctor has an application for you.
 You will receive your results after your application, fee, and exam have been processed, approximately 30 days after the exam has been taken.
 You will be allowed 90 days to complete the exam process from when the application is received in CPPU.
 If the exam is not taken within the 90 days, the application will be denied.
 You will need to submit another application and fee if you wish to take the exam.
-The certificate or failure letter will be sent to your home email address.
+The certificate or failure letter will be emailed to your home email address.
 The certificate should be printed on yellow paper.